 Six Sigma utilizes specific tools for business problem-solving.
 Six Sigma tools are used to scope and select projects, modify or design new processes, improve current processes, decrease downtime and improve customer response time, etc. these tools include histogram, Pareto chart, fishbone diagram, control chart, FMEA, and many more.

 Throughout the Six Sigma project, different improvement tools are used at different stages of the DMAIC or DMADV approach.
-Best utilization of these tools produces a quality end result, that’s why as a whole, Six Sigma methodology considered an improvement tool.
+The best utilization of these tools produces a quality end result, that’s why as a whole, the Six Sigma methodology is considered an improvement tool.

 Principles of six sigma methodology-

 A principle is a concept or value that is a guide for behavior or evaluation.
-It is a rule that has to be or usually followed.
-Six Sigma technique is also based on core principle which is centered around customer satisfaction, see below-
+It is a rule that has to be or is usually followed.
+The six Sigma technique is also based on the core principle which is centered around customer satisfaction, see below-

 a) Customer focus –